fulpstation/fulpstation/fulp_modules/tg_edits.md

 - code/game/area/areas/shuttles.dm > Plays ApproachingFulp instead of ApproachingTG

-- interface\interface.dm > Changes the value of 'name' on '/client/verb/changelog' to "/TG/ Changelog"
+- interface\interface.dm > Changes the TG Changelog verb to a new path & name.

 - README.md > Replaces it with our own readme